History of the Living Wage for Families Campaign

 2017: The City of Vancouver became a certified Living Wage Employer.

-2018: The Living Wage for Families Campaign has certified over 110 employers, impacting over 18,000 direct staff and countless contractors.
+2020: The cities of Victoria and Burnaby became certified Living Wage Employers.
+The Living Wage for Families Campaign has certified 200 employers, impacting over 25,000 direct staff and countless contractors.

 Why we started this campaign